Eclipse Drill

 Description

-The IDP Eclipse Drills are modified Eclipse Drills originally manufactured by Icefield Instruments, Inc. The drill is an electromechanical system capable of collecting 81 mm (3.2-inch) diameter core to depths of approximately 300 meters.
+The IDP Eclipse Drills are modified Eclipse Drills originally manufactured by Icefield Instruments, Inc. The drill is an electromechanical system capable of collecting 81 mm (3.2-inch) diameter cores to depths of approximately 300 m.
 The drill system is transportable by small aircraft or helicopter.
 IDP has two Eclipse Drill systems that it regularly deploys.

-In 2013, IDP designed and fabricated a solar and wind power system for use with the drill, which has proven useful at field sites where environmental impact is of concern and where use of a generator is not desirable or permitted.
+In 2013, IDP designed and fabricated a solar and wind power system for use with the drill at a field site where use of a generator was not desirable/permitted.
+The solar/wind unit could benefit from updates and redesigned for lighter logistics.
 In 2017, IDP completed a redesign of the aging control boxes and readout boxes to provide simplified operation, weight reduction and new sealed cases.
 In 2018, new cover panels were implemented for the traversing system.
-New cases were also procured for the motor section and tower frame.
 New load pins and load pin amplifiers were implemented to make the load sense circuit more robust.
-Beneficial updates were made to the Operations and Maintenance Manual and minor maintenance is performed between field seasons.
+In 2024, clearances were also opened up in the Gearhart-Owen cable bearing sections following some issues during the 2023-2024 field season.
+Beneficial updates have been made to the Operations and Maintenance Manual.

 Equipment Details